-Mather Point, named for the National Park Service’s first director-Stephen T. Mather, is one of the most popular stops along the South Rim of the Grand Canyon.
+Mather Point is located near the Grand Canyon Visitor Center and convenient parking lots.
+It is the busiest and most crowded of the Grand Canyon South Rim lookout points.
 With vibrant colored rocks touching painted skies, there isn’t one angle of view that will disappoint.
-Just east of Yavapai Point, this stop includes much the same scenery, but with better focus on some of the canyon’s truly majestic features.
+Located just east of Yavapai Point, Mather Point includes much of the same scenery, but with better focus on some of the canyon’s truly majestic features.

 Mather Point hosts a myriad of spots from which to observe the grandness of the canyon.
-Outcroppings hold two railed overlook points, and a walk along Rim Trail, leading back to Yavapai Point, provides plentiful opportunities for excellent camera work.
+Its outcroppings hold two railed overlook points and is located next to the Rim Trail which connects Mather Point with Yavapai Point and the Grand Canyon Historic District.
+Mather Point provides plenty of great photo opportunities of spectacular views.
 Over 4000 feet below the south rim, nestled amongst the cottonwood trees, rests Phantom Ranch.
-This historical site, dating back to 1050 A.D., offers many forms of shelter to those who are lucky enough to get on the (often two-year) waiting list.
-Accessible only by foot trail, helicopter or river, Phantom Ranch sits near the only two trail bridges that cross the Colorado River within the Grand Canyon for nearly 200 miles.
+The historic site, dating back to 1050 A.D., offers many forms of shelter to those who are lucky enough to get on the (often two-year) waiting list.
+Accessible only by foot trail, helicopter or river, Phantom Ranch sits near two trail bridges that cross the Colorado River within the Grand Canyon for nearly 200 miles.